syedahmedullah14/My-Portfolio/README.md

 const projects = [
   {
-    name: "Car Rent",
+    name: "Payment App",
     description:
-      "Web-based platform that allows users to search, book, and manage car rentals from various providers, providing a convenient and efficient solution for transportation needs.",
+      // "Web-based platform that allows users to search, book, and manage car rentals from various providers, providing a convenient and efficient solution for transportation needs.", "A full-featured web application developed using the MERN stack, designed to simulate the functionality of PayTM.
+This app supports user registration, authentication, and secure banking transactions.
+Built with modern tools and technologies such as React with Vite, Tailwind CSS for styling.",
     tags: [
       {
         name: "react",
         color: "blue-text-gradient",
+      },
+      {
+        name: "express.js",
+        color: "pink-text-gradient",
       },
       {
         name: "mongodb",